City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 However, there are some steps left (runtime stuff?)..\
 Also, do check what are the manual steps needed to do the same?

-Starting the application/services can be done afterwards with command line at project's root directory:
+Starting the application/services can be done afterwards with command line at haitaton-backend root directory:
 > ./gradlew :services:hanke-service:bootRun

 After the application has started, the services should be available at URLs: